If you’re over the age of 30, you probably don’t feel like you bounce back like you used to.

 Growth hormone stimulates the body to build new tissue for growth and recovery.
 It is well documented that growth hormone levels decrease with age—beginning in the 30s and leveling out around age 60.

-(There are a number of other hormones and chemical messengers that drop off, but here we will highlight this important one.)
+(There are several other hormones and chemical messengers that drop off, but here we will highlight this important one.)

 It’s a life stage called somatopause.
 It leads to a decrease in muscle mass and energy and an increase in body fat (ref).